conversaShawn/cypress-cookie-repro/README.md

 3. `pnpm i; pnpm test`.
 Run `login.spec.ts` again -- the tests will fail when, after making a successful `POST` to `/login`, the page reloads to show the user still logged out.

 The failure does not reproduce without the `Secure` option set in the `set-cookie` header -- remove that, and it passes in 7.

+## Notes from conversaShawn:
+If the above instructions are not working, try the following:
+1. `pnpm i; pnpm start`
+2. separate terminal `pnpx cypress open`